 Stir that up really good.

 Now dump the liquid into a large mixing bowl and then dump your dry mixture on top of it.

 Mix with an electric mixer until smooth and blended, about two minutes.

-Mix that up really well with the electric mixer again until it is deep red and fully blended.
+Mix that up all up really well with the electric mixer again until it is deep red and fully blended.

 Get something cute to put cupcake papers into two pans for ya 🙂

 Fill your cupcake papers about 3/4 full.

 Bake at 350 for about 25 minutes, or until cupcakes spring back when lightly pressed with a finger in the center.